nejstastnejsistene/expresso-ghosts/README.md

     -a --all-time   Take into account all results rather than only those from the current season.
     -l --local      Only include results from your local facility.
+    -v --verbose    Print the state of all ghosts, not just the ones that have changed.